The amazing Lake Askja & Víti explosion Crater in the Highland of Iceland

 We crossed this glacial river a couple of times on our trip, but it is bridged in 3 places.

 If you look closely then you can see the image of 2 dragons in the upper part of my photo.
-I couldn't get a better photo in the pouring rain, but I hope you can spot them.
+I hope you can spot them.
 You can see the waterfall in the canyon, which I visited on my second trip to Askja back in 2016.

 He had only brought a sandwich with him as he thought he could buy food at the hut.
 Our guide had to bring him food on his next trip to Askja, which was 2 days later.

 After having lunch at the smaller hut by Dreki, we drove to Askja, which is only 8 km away from Drekagil canyon, and left the jeep by the parking lot.
 The hike to Lake Askja and Víti explosion crater is an easy one, about 30 minutes long.